esentri/domainlifecycles/readme_validation.md

 ### Basis for automagic 'always-valid' - the interface 'Validatable`

-The interface `nitrox.dlc.domain.types.Validatable` defines a method `validate()`.
+The interface `io.domainlifecycles.domain.types.Validatable` defines a method `validate()`.
 This method can be used in every `DomainObject` (= any `Entity`, any `ValueObject`) to validate invariants via`DomainAssertion`.